Ways to Lower Your Cortisol Levels and Your Anxiety

 Most people with anxiety need to find ways to lower their cortisol levels to lower their anxiety.
 Cortisol is a chemical produced by your adrenal glands.
-It’s an important part of overall, robust health, because cortisol gives you the energy to face challenges and move past them.
+It's an important part of overall, robust health, because cortisol gives you the energy to face challenges and move past them.
 But, too much cortisol in your bloodstream causes and/or exacerbates anxiety, and can also wreak havoc on your health in lots of other ways.
-As part of self-help stress management, it’s important to find ways to lower your overall cortisol levels.
-This will also lessen your anxiety disorder symptoms.
+As part of self-help stress management, it's important to find ways to lower your overall cortisol levels.
+Lowering cortisol also lessens anxiety disorder symptoms.

 The Negative Health Effects of High Cortisol Levels